ConversationalComponents/examples/README.md

 ## Background <a name="Background"></a>
 ### Conversational Components
-CoCo is a concept developed to address the problem of reusability in chatbots.
+Conversational Components is a concept developed to address the problem of reusability in chatbots.

-Each CoCo maintains its own state, performs its own understanding, includes actions(+responses) and exposes a small interface to pass inputs, responses and context back and forth.
+Each Conversational Component maintains its own state, performs its own understanding, includes actions (+responses) and exposes a small interface to pass inputs, responses and context back and forth.

 ### CoCo
-CoCo is the first vendor to offer pre-built components
+Conversational Components (CoCo) is the first vendor to offer pre-built components

 [CoCo website](https://www.coco.imperson.com/)
 [CoCo developers console](https://app.coco.imperson.com/)